A Linear Time-Variant Rheological Model for Frictional Aging, Stress Relaxation, and Creep: Material response functions from jerk-elasticity

-Any set of MRFs from a physically valid rheological mechanism must adhere to the principles of thermodynamics and causality.
-This ensures physically valid transient and dynamic behavior.
-The MRFs must satisfy the following conditions at all times, $t\geq0$,
+Any set of material response functions (MRFs) derived from a physically admissible rheological model must satisfy the principles of thermodynamics and causality, thereby ensuring physically meaningful transient and dynamic behavior.
+In particular, for all times $t \geq 0$, the relaxation modulus $G\left(t\right)$ and creep compliance $J\left(t\right)$ must satisfy

 where $n$ is a positive integer \cite{Mainardi2010}.
-On the one hand, the relaxation modulus is a complete monotone function, i.e., it is non-negative, non-increasing, and convex.
-On the other hand, the creep compliance is a Bernstein function, i.e., it is non-negative, non-decreasing, and concave.
-As the two conditions are rooted in general Clausius--Duhem inequality, they guarantee the rate of entropy production is nonnegative at all times, as expected from the second law of thermodynamics \cite{Holm2017a}.
-These conditions are stricter than the causality tests motivated by Kramers--Kronig relations.
-Such satisfying $G\left(t\right)$ and $J\left(t\right)$ when used in Boltzmann's hereditary model correspond to casual and fading passive memory kernels.
-They ascertain that inputs from the recent past dominate the material behavior over the inputs from the older past.
-For the same reason, the possibility of oscillatory MRFs is discarded.
-Further, the two MRFs obtained from a LTI theory are coupled to each other in the Laplace domain, $s$, as $\widetilde{G}\left(s\right)\widetilde{J}\left(s\right)=1/s^{2}$ \cite{Berntsen2020}.
-Although this relation subtly hints that the physical mechanism underlying universal MRFs is common, it has constrained the search to LTI viscoelastic models.
+On the one hand, the relaxation modulus is a complete monotone function, i.e., it is non-negative, nonincreasing, and concave upward.
+On the other hand, the creep compliance is a Bernstein function, i.e., it is non-negative, nondecreasing, and concave-downward.
+As the two conditions are rooted in the general Clausius--Duhem inequality, they guarantee that the rate of entropy production is non-negative at all times, in accordance with the second law of thermodynamics \cite{Holm2017a}.
+Together, these conditions are stricter than the causality tests motivated by Kramers--Kronig relations, as they additionally enforce passivity and thermodynamic consistency.
+Such thermodynamically consistent $G\left(t\right)$ and $J\left(t\right)$, when used in Boltzmann's hereditary model, correspond to causal and fading passive memory kernels.
+This implies that recent loading history has a stronger influence on the current response than distant past inputs.
+Consequently, oscillatory behavior in the MRFs is excluded under these thermodynamically admissible conditions.